 - 1.1.
-The Borough of East Staffordshire comprises of two towns, namely Burton upon Trent and Uttoxeter. - 1.2.
-The main town in the Borough, Burton upon Trent, is a sub-regional centre.
-The town is divided by the River Trent with the bulk of employment, services and the town centre on the western side and a large residential area on the eastern side.
-The town is home to a number of major employers, a strong retail offer, a hospital with an A&E facility and a college of education affiliated to a number of Universities. - 1.3.
-Uttoxeter is a traditional market town with a sphere of influence extending into the Derbyshire Dales, Staffordshire Moorlands and Stafford districts and offers a range of services typical of this type and size of town. - 1.4.
-At the last count the population of East Staffordshire was approximately 110,650 in 2010, 117,600 in 2017. - 1.5.
-The Borough has a rich natural and historic heritage with beautiful countryside and historic towns and villages.
-The National Forest includes a significant area within East Staffordshire, and Burton upon Trent is the "capital" of the National Forest.
+The Borough of East Staffordshire comprises of two Towns, namely Burton Upon Trent and Uttoxeter. - 1.2.
+The main Town in the Borough, Burton Upon Trent, is a sub-regional Centre.
+The Town is divided by the River Trent with the bulk of employment, services and the Town Centre on the western side and a large residential area on the eastern side.
+The Town is home to a number of major employers, a strong retail offer, a hospital with an A&E facility and a college of education affiliated to a number of Universities. - 1.3.
+Uttoxeter is a traditional market Town with a sphere of influence extending into the Derbyshire Dales, Staffordshire Moorlands and Stafford districts and offers a range of services typical of this type and size of Town. - 1.4.
+At the last count the population of East Staffordshire was approximately 117,600 in 2017. - 1.5.
+The Borough has a rich natural and historic heritage with beautiful countryside and historic Towns and villages.
+The National Forest includes a significant area within East Staffordshire, and Burton Upon Trent is the "capital" of the National Forest.